beca-g/oystercard/README.md

----
-/* Whole document: */
-body{
-  font-family: Georgia;
-}
----

-# Oystercard Challenge
+# Oystercard Challenge.

 A programme that emulates the 'Oystercard' used to travel on London's tube network.

 ## User stories

-<span style="color:red; font-family:Georgia; font-size:2em;">red.</span>Here are the user stories you will be working on for this project:
+Here are the user stories you will be working on for this project:

 ```
 In order to use public transport